oddbird/css-sandbox/src/scope/index.md

 That has lead to a wide array of proposals that are sometimes working towards different goals.

-In the meantime,
-the CSSWG conversation has been stalled -- in part to see how Shadow-DOM changes things.

-Looking at the state of things now, my sense is that both shadow-DOM and the abandoned "scope" specification were focused around strong isolation use-cases -- which Shadow-DOM has now partly addressed:
+Looking at the state of things now, my sense is that both shadow-DOM and the abandoned "scope" specification were focused around strong isolation.

-- Declarative Shadow-DOM would help make that more widely usable
-- People want better ways to style across the shadow-boundary
-- There may also be use-cases for similar "isolated scope" in light DOM
+Shadow-DOM in particular creates persistent DOM-defined boundaries, that impact all style rules.

 Meanwhile,
-there are many use-cases for "scope" that would require a much lighter touch.
+there are many use-cases for "scope" that would require a much lighter touch -- more similar to the approach of CSS-in-JS scoping tools.
-I've been mainly interested in those low-isolation problems, but this document contains notes on both.
+I've been mainly interested in those low-isolation problems, and my proposal is focused that way, though this document contains notes on both.

 ## My notes & proposals for scope